bitshares/bitshares-js/README.md

 # BitShares-JS #

 JavaScript library for the BitShares platform.
+This does not contain a graphical user interface.

 ## Features ##